Further special occasions markets - How to apply for a permit

 - total number of market stands and the number of food and drink stalls, if at all available

-- concept of the envisaged groups of goods and the market participants
+- concept of the envisaged groups of goods and intended energy supply for the market

 - If the event takes place on private property you will also need the declaration of consent of the owner.
 If the Special Occasions Market is held in a public park or garden, you will need the agreement of Municipal Department 42 - Parks and Gardens as property owner.
 If the market is held on a public road, please contact Municipal Department 28 - Road Management and Construction.